-The spectrum of programmes within ocean and Earth science offered by the Academic Unit are all scientifically exciting and challenging, as well as highly relevant to the modern world.
+The spectrum of programmes within Ocean and Earth science offered by the academic unit are all scientifically exciting and challenging, as well as highly relevant to the modern world.
 The three-year Bachelors programme explores the natural and important synergy between the two scientific disciplines of marine biology and oceanography.
-Within the four-year MSci programme of study, we develop and enhance students' knowledge of, and enthusiasm for, marine biology.